 I authored, illustrated and published, Flower Opera in 2021.
 Flower Opera is a journey that inspires the senses, opens minds, and heals hearts.
 Imagine a flower that sings an aria or buds that resemble the splendor of a famous libretto.
 I created a 90-second MP4 to accompany Flower Opera, which is ready for public showing.

 I founded DailyEats, one of the first food blogs in 2003, to celebrate and unite food lovers.
-Daily Eats uncovers creativity in food and bringing cultures together.
+Daily Eats uncovers creativity in food and brings cultures together.

 I began creating surface designs using Playform.io for beautiful one-of-a-kind prints on clothing, home decor, tabletop, and lifestyle.
 The goal with Playform.io AI collaborations is to develop unique printed objects, produce them through Contrado/stores/tery and present the high-resolution limited edition art with a certificate of authenticity.

 My pursuit of NFT art is to create art that is appreciated, enjoyed, and collected.

 I taught at SVA and Pratt Institute in New York City.
 I am a classically trained artist with a BFA from Albertus Magnus College, traditional training from Paier College of Art, an uncompleted MFA from Pratt NYC, and an MBA in Marketing from Regis University.